The word omnivore is based on the Latin word “omni,” which means, “all,” or “everything.”

 The ability of omnivores to adapt and survive in new or changing environments is higher.
 They can thrive and survive in more climates and environments because of their flexible diet, which includes a variety of food types.

 Quail, an omnivorous bird that can survive in desert conditions by eating seeds, leaves, insects and other plant material, is one example.
-The omnivorous tropical fish are able to exploit different niches.
+The omnivorous tropical fish can exploit different niches.

 Omnivores are more resilient to a decline in prey or a shortage of plants because they do not depend on relying solely on one type of food.
 They can adapt to different climates because of their generalistic feeding habits.